-Broadway House Concerts Bring Music and Culture into the Heart of the
+Broadway House Concerts Bring Music and Culture into the Heart

 The Broadway Avenue House Concerts are a venue for performers of acoustic contemporary jazz and chamber classical music who bring original compositions as well as new interpretations of traditional forms to an intimate concert setting.